-Sarah Paramor is one of eight makers on Craft Scotland's COMPASS: Emerging Maker Programme 2019.
-Sarah's Craft Scotland page.
+One of eight makers on Craft Scotland's COMPASS: Emerging Maker Programme 2019.
+My Craft Scotland page.

 Two pieces in "Basketry: Function & Ornament" at Ruthin Craft Centre from 20 June to 13 October 2019.

 Please see CV for more information on exhibitions and collaborations.

 Sarah Paramor lives in Applecross on the west coast of Scotland, and makes her baskets in a restored byre (cowshed).

 More images of Sarah's work can be seen on Instagram.

 Sarah's "A Bag for Isobel", a plaited hairmoss basket, is in the Isobel Wylie Hutchison Collection at Carlowrie Castle.
 "Dark Tendril Bag", made of corsetry boning, won second prize in the Worshipful Company of Basketmakers’ Best Basket 2018 competition; her "Highland Hairmoss Basket", in which she plaited local hairmoss to resemble tweed on one side and Astro Turf on the other, won third prize in the same competition in 2017.
 Sarah uses techniques learnt from traditional basketmakers.